funny/slab/README.md

 	64,          // The smallest chunk size is 64B.
 	64 * 1024,   // The largest chunk size is 64KB.
 	2,           // Power of 2 growth in chunk size.
+    1024*1024,   // Each slab will be 1MB in size. if the slab pool is sync pool, the param is invalid.
 )

 buf1 := pool.Alloc(64)